Inside visits and special features are shown in UPPERCASE in the tour description.

 AMAZON JUNGLE.
 Enjoy a Naturalist-guided WALK to see the flora and fauna that thrive in the Amazon.
 After lunch, sail up the river to visit an AMAZON NATIVE CABOCLO VILLAGE to learn about their traditions, costumes, and culture.
 Also, try your hand at piranha fishing!
 Later, visit the MONKEY JUNGLE RESERVE, where researchers work to rehabilitate primates like spider, squirrel, woolly, and capuchin monkeys and reintroduce them to the jungle.
 This evening, venture back out on canoe with your Naturalist to appreciate the sounds of the jungle at night and look for small alligators (and other night creatures).
 (B,L,D)

 RIO DE JANEIRO.
 Sprawling between majestic granite peaks and the blue South Atlantic, Rio is a city of beauty, wonder, and energy.
-Guided sightseeing begins with a drive along Rio’s famed Leblon, Ipanema, and Copacabana Beaches.
-Take the cog railway 2,300 feet up to the summit of CORCOVADO to view the infamous Christ the Redeemer statue and 360-degree views of Guanabara Bay and the bustling city below.
+Guided sightseeing begins with a drive along Rio’s famed Leblon, Ipanema, and Copacabana beaches.
+Take the cog railway 2,300 feet up to the summit of CORCOVADO to view the famous Christ the Redeemer statue and 360-degree views of Guanabara Bay and the bustling city below.
 Your afternoon is free to explore on your own.
-Perhaps join an optional excursion to a nearby favela for a glimpse into the life of these colorful communities that nearly 25% of the people call home.
+Perhaps join an optional excursion to a nearby favela for a glimpse into the life of these colorful communities that nearly 20% of the people call home.
 Tonight, perhaps opt for a dinner at a local churrascaria, serving prime meats, seafood, and fish.

 RIO DE JANEIRO.
 A free day in Rio allows you to relax on one of the beaches or take an optional excursion to the historic city of Petropolis to see the former summer palace of Emperor Pedro II.